deependersingla/deep_trader/README.md

 This project uses Deep Q learning on stock market and agent tries to learn trading.
 The goal is to check if the agent can learn to read tape.
 The project is dedicated to hero in life great Jesse Livermore.

+Process:
+a) Intially I started by using chainer for the project for both supervised and reinforcement learning.
+In middle of it AlphaGo (https://research.googleblog.com/2016/01/alphago-mastering-ancient-game-of-go.html) came, so I shifted to read Sutton book (https://webdocs.cs.ualberta.ca/~sutton/book/the-book.html), AlphaGo paper and related paper, David Silver lectures (http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html, they are great) on Reinforcement learning.
+I Coming back to project after 45 days a lot has changed in TensorFlow all the cool kids (even Deepmind) have started using it.
+Hence, I am ditching chainer and will use tensorflow from now.
+Exciting times ahead.

 More info here:
 https://docs.google.com/document/d/12TmodyT4vZBViEbWXkUIgRW_qmL1rTW00GxSMqYGNHU/edit